Christian views on masturbation: Switzerland

+Scotland

+In a comment on his personal blog, the former Moderator of the Free Church of Scotland, David Robertson, argues that "masturbation is wrong – although not the massive sin that some want to make out.
+Why is it wrong?
+Because it is an abuse of the gift of sex that God has given us....I guess in theory you could argue that if you could do it without any lustful thoughts or fantasies then there might not be much problem...but in reality that is not normally the case."

+Netherlands

 The Protestant Church in the Netherlands' Doctor G. A. van Ginkel stated, when asked if it was sinful to masturbate if you are unmarried and you are fantasising about an unmarried girl, "What is all-important is that you see your body as not of yourself.
 Your life belongs to the Lord!
 Your body is a temple of the Holy Spirit.
 God hates uncleanness.
 That may sound harsh, but God's Word speaks clearly when it comes to that.
 It would be best if you could project your desire in sincere love and faithfulness to her that God gives you!...But there's a problem there.
 You do not have her.
 You are not married.
 And maybe you do not want a woman out of God's hand at all!?
 You want to project your sexual fantasy on an unmarried woman.
 In your mind "do it" with her.
 Focused on yourself.
 However understandable, this is not a good solution...You seek biblical legitimacy and believe it to be in the fact that the Bible does not speak about self-gratification.
 (The passage about the sin of Onan does indeed have nothing to do with self-gratification.)
 But the Bible does speak out about a holy and God-focused life.
 Paul writes to the church in Corinth: All that you do, do it to the glory of God.
 Thinking of this Word alone, you have no biblical legitimacy for your sexual projections.
 Pray for God on your side, with whom you may live life to the honor of His Name.
 This includes your sexual life!
 This is desirable!"

+United States

+In a 1991 report on human sexuality, the liberal Presbyterian Church (USA) declared that "churches need to repudiate historically damaging attitudes toward masturbation and replace them with positive affirmations of the role of masturbation in human sexuality".

+The Tenth Presbyterian Church of Philadelphia, which is affiliated with the more conservative Presbyterian Church in America argues, in contrast with the PC USA, that masturbation is a sin.